BoltzExchange/boltz-backend/docs/api.md

 Response object:

 - `status`: status of the swap
-- `transactionId`: in case of a reverse swap the lockup transaction id is not in the response of the call which creates the swap.
+- `transaction`: in case of a reverse swap the lockup transaction details are not in the response of the call which creates the swap.
 Therefore, the events `transaction.mempool` and `transaction.confirmed` contain it
+    - `id`: id of the lockup transaction
-- `transactionHex`: hex encoded lockup transaction of the reverse swap.
-Only returned alongside of `transactionId`
+    - `hex`: hex encoded lockup transaction
+    - `eta`: if the status is `transaction.mempool`, this value is the estimated time of arrival (ETA) in blocks of when the transaction will be confirmed

 **Examples:**